-- Make a good faith effort to read, review, evaluate, rate and comment upon program reviews, and present their findings and analysis in an objective, collegial manner. - Oversee and ensure the effectiveness of the college's program review processes. - Facilitate the continuous quality improvement of programs and to make recommendations for the expansion, maintenance or discontinuance of programs to the CPC. - Provide all programs with an opportunity to assess their programs and a forum in which to share the results of that assessment with the college. - Create a broader understanding of programs at the college among a larger group of faculty, staff and students. - Promote constructive dialogue designed to inform decision-making related to program effectiveness.
+- Participate in mandatory orientation training. - Read, evaluate, and comment upon program reviews. - Present findings and analysis of the reviews in an objective, collegial manner. - Oversee and ensure the effectiveness of the college's program review processes and serve as a resource to preparers of program review reports. - Facilitate the continuous quality improvement of programs and make recommendations for the expansion, maintenance, or discontinuance of programs to CPC. - Provide all programs with an opportunity to assess their programs and a forum in which to share the results of that assessment with the college. - Create a broader understanding of programs at the college among a larger group of faculty members, classified staff, and students. - Promote constructive dialogue to inform decision-making related to program effectiveness.

-The PRC meets monthly during the academic year in accordance with the calendar established by the College Planning Council.
+PRC meets bi-monthly in the fall semesters and as needed in spring semesters in accordance with the calendar established by the College Planning Council.